lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 - Physical defensive features such as SCA and FI resistance.
 - Visual and electrical probing resistance.

-Together, the OTP controller and IP provide secure one-time-programming functionality that is used throughout the life cycle of a device.
+Together, the OTP controller and IP provide secure one-time-programming functionality that is used throughout the life cycle (LC) of a device.

 ## Features